JonathanCass/batchmaker/README.md

 Soon to be added.

 Ability to add a new user.
-Ability on settings tab to change user's avatar and handle.
+Ability on settings tab to change user's avatar and handle and bio.
 User's will have favorite recipes.
-Visual overhaul of all buttons and inputs.
+Add a tab to see all users with their bios and avatars and favorites recipes.
+Checks to prevent inputting zeros or empty strings into a recipe.
+Allow users to add personal notes, simple array added to recipe object indexed at user id with notes.